KAMBHORN - BOREAL

 180.000 ISK per group

 The mountains of Vestrahorn have been photographers' delight for years, but there is also a long history of rock climbing there.
 The range features gabbro, an intrusive igneous rock type, related to basalt but looks and feels more like granite.
 The oldest climbing routes in Vestrahorn were climbed in the late 70's, but the area didn't increase in popularity until recently.
-The oldes climbing route up Kambhorn (758m), the highest summit in the range was climbed in 1981.
-Boreal takes a direct line up the west face of Kambhorn, a closely follows the original line.
+The original route up Kambhorn (758m), the highest summit in the range, was climbed in 1981.
+Boreal takes a direct line up the west face of Kambhorn, and closely follows the original line.
 The route was bolted by Snævarr Guðmundsson and Guðjón Snær Steindórsson and they made the first ascent in 2013.

 The approach to the climb goes up steep grass and scree slopes and takes around an hour and a half.
 The route is divided into 11 bolted sections (pithces), and an unbolted scramble to the true summit, all in all just over 500m of climbing.
 The route is graded 5.7, a relatively easy climb, doable for most physically fit people, though some rock climbing experience is highly recommended.
 The climb itself takes between 6-10 hours.